 In other words, medicine might make the pain go away temporarily, but until the underlying problem is resolved, it will return.
 Eliminating the problem at the source is the chiropractor’s main goal.

 They also cannot perform surgeries, choosing instead to make every attempt to handle their work without needing to resort to such an extreme measure.
 That being said, sometimes the underlying cause can only be fully resolved through surgery, and a chiropractor can recommend an orthopedic surgeon if the need arises.
+If you want to know more about orthopedic surgeries for arthritis pain relief, you can read more here.

 Because of this limitation, chiropractors do not typically handle traumatic injuries – if the source of pain is too severe to be helped by spinal alignment, improved nerve flow, spinal decompression techniques (stretching the spine to alleviate pressure on the nerves and tissue), or by using controlled force, it is likely a job for a medical doctor.